ronny-springer/uuid.js/README.md

 # uuid.js
 A Universally Unique IDentifier generator for JavaScript designed by RFC4122 v4.
+UUIDs, also known as GUIDs, are usually stored as 128-bit values, and are commonly displayed as 32 hexadecimal digits with groups separated by hyphens, such as {xxxxxxxx-xxxx-4xxx-yxxx-xxxxxxxxxxxx}.['1'][1]['2'][2]

-UUID code was an answer to stackoverflow question ['Create GUID / UUID in JavaScript?'][1] endered by Jeff Ward (jcward.com).
+UUID code was an answer to stackoverflow question ['Create GUID / UUID in JavaScript?'][3] endered by Jeff Ward (jcward.com).

 ##How to install
 UUID generator is provided as AMD, CommonJs or global variable at window object.